Help – Categories

 Getting the Decision

-Q: How long will my case take?
+How long will my case take?

-On average, our claims take 8-16 weeks from the date of the lender’s acknowledgement to a decision being made.
+On average, claims take 8-16 weeks from the date of the lender’s acknowledgement to a decision being made.
 The guidelines set by the FCA, who regulate the lenders, state that the lender must respond within 8 weeks with either a final response, or a reason as to why they have been unable to reach a decision at that point.

 We liaise directly with your lender and if we feel there has been inadequate communication or lack of decision / acknowledgement within reasonable time, we will take necessary action to ensure your case gets resolved.
 In some circumstances, we would consider referring your case to the Financial Ombudsman service (FOS), if we found it to be the best course of action to take.

-Q: What happens if my case is upheld?
+What happens if my complaint is upheld?

 Fantastic!
 If your lender advises that they are upholding your case, an offer will be made to you to settle your complaint.

-Q: What happens if my case is rejected?
+What happens if my case is rejected?

 If we believe that a rejection is unfounded, we will assess the case at hand to determine if there is reasonable need to refer it to the FOS to appeal it, with the aim of getting the decision overturned

-Q: What happens if an appeal can be made?
+What happens if an appeal can be made?

 There are occasions where lenders responsible for mis-selling PPI are no longer in business and, as such, cannot be claimed against.
 The FSCS is a ‘fund of last resort’ – a government body set up to pay compensation where the responsible company has ceased trading.
 The body only has jurisdiction on sales made after January 14th 2005 and can investigate claims in the same way as a lender would, paying compensation where they find a policy has been mis-sold.

-Q: I was told I had a viable claim so why has it been rejected?
+I was told I had a viable claim so why has it been rejected?

-Q: What do you class as proof of PPI?
+What do you class as proof of PPI?

 Loan documents showing PPI was added to your agreement, credit card or bank statements showing payments taken for PPI premiums each month.
 You could also have a final statement letter from your lender showing PPI details.

-Q: Why have you chased me for various things?
+Why have you chased me for information?

 Appealing a Rejection

-Q: What do I need to do to make an appeal?
+What do I need to do to make an appeal?

 - We must discuss with you each of the points raised by your lender in their rejection letter so we can appeal them on your behalf